greystate/ng-cards/README.md

 - [ ] Save data in localStorage
 - [ ] Add "Log burn..." button to Burndown chart
+- [ ] Add a proper User class for Card assignment
 - [x] Do `.focus()` and `.select()` for *xeditable* items
 - [x] Implement the Card model
 - [x] Change to support more than one Card :)